Liga Femenil: Announcement and preparation

 The Chivas Femenil starting lineup that played the first leg of the Apertura 2017 final against Pachuca.

 On 5 December 2016, during a general assembly meeting with all Liga MX club owners, former Liga MX President, Enrique Bonilla, announced the formation of the new Liga MX Femenil in an effort to grow and build talent within Mexico.
 The announcement stated that 16 out of the 18 Liga MX clubs (excluding Puebla and Chiapas due to financial problems) would field U-23 rosters with four U-17 players and up to two overage players.

 Before the inaugural season, the teams participated in a warm-up tournament called Copa MX Femenil.
-The tournament took place between 3 May and 6 May 2017, with only 12 of the 16 teams participating due to four clubs not having a team ready by the time of the tournament's inauguration.
+The tournament took place between 3 and 6 May 2017, with only 12 of the 16 teams participating due to four clubs not having a team ready by the time of the tournament's inauguration.
 Pachuca won this tournament by winning the final 9–1 against Club Tijuana.